BlueBrain/CoreNeuron/README.md

 Those tests include:
 * Unit tests of NEURON
 * Unit tests of CoreNEURON
-* Integration tests of NEURON
-* Integration tests of CoreNEURON
-* Integration tests between NEURON and CoreNEURON
+* Integration tests comparing NEURON, CoreNEURON and reference files
 * [ringtest](https://github.com/neuronsimulator/ringtest) tests with NEURON and CoreNEURON
 * [testcorenrn](https://github.com/neuronsimulator/testcorenrn) tests with NEURON and CoreNEURON Some of those tests are going to be also run with various backends in case that those are enabled (for example with GPUs).